ioneone/jfarm/logs/3-Tiled-Generated-Map-with-Phaser-3.md

 }
 ```

-Hopefully you see something like this (ignore the game objects like player):
+Hopefully you see something like this:

 ![phaser-tilemap](./images/3-2.png)

-You probably have noticed that lava tile is not animating!
+## Animating the Tile

+If you look at the tileset, you probably have noticed that there are 3 frames for the lava animation.
+Watch [the tutorial](https://www.youtube.com/watch?v=ZwaomOYGuYo) I mentioned earlier if you don't know how to create animated tile.
+Now that you have placed the animated lava tile, you can refresh the page and check if the tile is animating...
+Well, you probably have noticed that lava tile is not animating!
 Unfortunately, Phaser 3 doesn't support tile animation, so you have to implement it yourself.
 The good news is, somebody already did it.
 You can find the plugin [here](https://github.com/nkholski/phaser-animated-tiles).
-Or you can implement it yourself, which is what we will do.
+Or you can implement it yourself, which is what we will do in this tutorial.
 If you look at `tileset.tileData`, it has something like this:

 ![tiledata](./images/3-3.png)

-The key is the tile id and the value has animation data for that tile.
+The `key` is the tile id and the `value` has animation data for that tile.
 Define `TilesetTileData` and `TileAnimationData` as follows:

 ```typescript
 type TilesetTileData =